-Most of my books are available only as ebooks (although I hope to change that soon).
+Most of my books are available only as ebooks (although I'm working on changing that).
 If you aren't familiar with digital reading, there are three basic choices as far as hardware:

 - you can use a dedicated ereader, such as an e-ink Kindle or Nook Glowlight

 - you can use an ereader tablet like the Nook Color or the Kindle Fire, which has built-in ereader functionality but also works as an Android tablet

 - you can use an ereader app on a PC, a Mac, or a mobile device like a phone or a tablet

 An e-ink screen looks almost like paper.
 There is no glare to speak of, so reading outside is fine with e-ink, and because the display is static, the battery will last weeks on a single charge.
 In the US, the best known e-ink ereaders are the Kindles (from Amazon), and the Nook Glowlight.
 The Kobo is another popular ereader, but it is bigger in Canada (where it started) and in other countries where Amazon is less well established.
 All these ereaders come in touch screen models. eReaders also vary as to connectivity.
 Some allow wireless downloads using WiFi, and more expensive models offer 3G (like a cell phone) in addition to wifi. e-Ink screens are, by definition, never backlit, but Barnes & Noble, Kobo, and Amazon sell front-lit models of their e-ink ereaders, where tiny LEDs illuminate the screen from just above it.
 This preserves the benefits of e-ink as far as reducing eyestrain and glare, but allows you to read in a dark room.

 And finally, a dedicated ereader won't beep to tell you that you have a text message or new email.
 Some people see this as a disadvantage, but I don't.